immocapital/ember-table-exporter/README.md

 # ember-xlsx

-Ember-wrapper for the XLSX package.
+Ember-wrapper for the [XLSX][npm-xlsx] package.
 Also includes some handy components for downloading EmberData records and plain JavaScript objects as CSV or XLSX files.

 ## Installation